nicoavila/CakePdf/README.md

 * binary: Path to binary (WkHtmlToPdfEngine only), defaults to /usr/bin/wkhtmltopdf
 * download: Set to true to force a download, only when using PdfView
 * filename: Filename for the document when using forced download
+* headerUrl: URL to render in header
+* footerUrl: URL to render in footer

 Example:
 ```php